mozilla/uniffi-rs/examples/README.md

 more as a living test environment than user-facing docs, but hopefully it gives you a bit of an idea of what we're up to with this crate.

-Newcomers are recommented to explore them in the following order:
+Newcomers are recommended to explore them in the following order:

 * [`./arithmetic/`](./arithmetc/) is the most minimal example - just some plain functions that operate on integers, and a simple enum.